Keyfactor/keyfactor-go-client-sdk/docs/AgentApi.md

 )

 func main() {
-    xKeyfactorRequestedWith := "xKeyfactorRequestedWith_example" // string | Type of the request [XMLHttpRequest, APIClient] (default to "APIClient") xKeyfactorApiVersion := "1.0" // string | Desired version of the api, if not provided defaults to v1 (optional) requestBody := []string{"Property_example"} // []string | List of Agent Ids to Approve (optional)
+    xKeyfactorRequestedWith := "APIClient" // string | Type of the request [XMLHttpRequest, APIClient] (default to "APIClient") xKeyfactorApiVersion := "1.0" // string | Desired version of the api, if not provided defaults to v1 (optional) requestBody := []string{"Property_example"} // []string | List of Agent Ids to Approve (optional)